w1naenator/H2Game/GAME_DEVELOPMENT_ASSIGNMENT.md

 3) Validation
 - On Start submit, read name + rows + columns.
-- Ensure 1-5 bounds for both and that rows x columns is even.
+- Ensure 2-5 bounds for both.
 If invalid, display inline error and return.

 4) Deck Building
 - Compute totalPairs = (rows x columns) / 2.
 - Select `totalPairs` unique emojis and duplicate each to form pairs.
-- Shuffle the resulting list for randomized placement.
+- Shuffle the resulting list; if total is odd, add a single empty slot (no card) to preserve layout.

 5) Rendering
 - Clear the board and append a button for each card.